 Set sail from Easter Island.
 On the two-day journey west, listen to informative talks by our experts.
-Upon arrival in Ducie Island, watch for frigate birds and boobies and snorkel or dive among spectacular reefs.
-Continue to the UNESCO World Heritage site of Henderson Island, an uplifted atoll that is uninhabited and virtually untouched by humans.
+Upon arrival in Ducie Island, watch for frigatebirds and boobies and snorkel or dive among spectacular reefs.
+Continue to the UNESCO World Heritage site of Henderson Island, an uplifted atoll uninhabited by humans.
 On hikes and Zodiac excursions, discover the island’s four endemic bird species, rich flora and fauna, and fascinating geology.
 Continue to Pitcairn Island, where many of the mutineers of the legendary Bounty made their home in the late 18th century.
 About 50 of their descendants still live here today.
 Meet the residents and hear a few words of the unusual Pitkern dialect—a combination of English “sailor speak” and Polynesian phrases.
 Visit the gravesite of the last surviving Bounty mutineer, John Adams, and see the Bounty’s anchor, which was salvaged in 1957.
-(B,L,D)

 Spend a day at sea scanning the horizon with our naturalists, or relaxing on deck with a good book.
 Arrive at Mangareva, the largest of the Gambier Islands, famous for its black pearls.
 Venture underwater to snorkel or dive, meet islanders to learn about their culture and the missionaries who made their home here, and go on a hike with our naturalists.

-Arrive in Papeete, Tahiti, and take a tour of the island before transferring to the airport for your flight home.
-(B)
+Arrive in Papeete, Tahiti, and take a tour of the island before transferring to the airport for your overnight flight home.